JenniferSimonds/FontDetect/README.md

 ###onFontLoaded
 **FontDetect.onFontLoaded (fontname, onLoad, onFail, {msInterval: ms between polls , msTimeout: how long to keep polling} )**

 This method polls for the existence of a font in your browser.
-When a font gets loaded or a timeout period has passed, it will call the specified callback function.
+When a font gets loaded or a timeout period has passed, it will call the specified callback function(s).
-####Required parameters

 Required params|Type|Description
 :-----|:-----|:-----
 fontname | string | The fontname of the webfont you want to detect.